- Industry Solutions

 Wireless technology today drives down healthcare costs, eases the burden on caregivers and enables new forms of examination and treatment.
 Healthcare has among the most demanding requirements for a wireless network:

-The Meru Uninterrupted Care Network is the solution
+The Fortinet Uninterrupted Care Network is the solution

 While trying to deliver the best-quality health care to patients, providers continue to struggle with increasing budget constraints and spiralling costs.
 Cost is just one symptom of the overburdened health care system.
 There is also a shortage of skilled staff, fewer medical facilities and an ageing population.
 Challenges facing medical service providers include: